andreiRS/razvan-andrei-surdu-digital-garden/src/site/notes/30 interests/Critical Thinking/Critical Thinking.md

 ## Put in place the definition of being wrong
 - When you form an opinion, ask yourself what would have to happen to prove it false?
 - Keep track of your views and see when you were right, when you were wrong and how you thinking has evolved.

+## Related Questions
+- How one becomes more wise?
+- How can we improve our cognitive performance?
+- What can affect our ability to take the right decisions?

 ## Resources
 - [[30 interests/Critical Thinking/L. Thinking, Fast and Slow|L. Thinking, Fast and Slow]]